 These species display a bang-bang schedule, but continue to survive for a number of year’s post reproductive onset, just with a continued year-upon-year decline in leaf area.

-Two of the four species that are dominant canopy members late in succession, Hakea teretifolia and Petrophile pulchella, are the only study species that continued to demonstrate strong investment in leaf area at 30 years of age.
-The other two canopy species, Banksia ericifolia and Persoonia lanceolata, have negative investment in leaf area at the oldest site, with many P. lanceolata individuals displaying minimal growth.
+Two of the four species that are dominant canopy members late in succession, H. teretifolia and P. pulchella, are the only study species that continued to demonstrate strong investment in leaf area at 30 years of age.
+The other two canopy species, B. ericifolia and P.a lanceolata, have negative investment in leaf area at the oldest site, with many P. lanceolata individuals displaying minimal growth.

 There are two additional understory species that continued to be common within the oldest site, Leucopogon and Epacris, both members of the heath family (Ericaceae).
 Although leaf investment for both these species was much lower at the oldest site, many individuals of both species did continue to exhibit positive leaf investment together with high reproductive investment.